High Interest Rate Credit Cards

 There is good news and a solution to the problem.
 Even if you are a person or a couple who has a moderate income and possible assets that you could lose in a Chapter 7 bankruptcy, you can use a Chapter 13 debt consolidation to reorganize the debt and pay 0% interest to all of the credit card companies.
 Some people consider taking out a second mortgage to pay off their credit card debt; however, we suggest that this never a good move because what we have seen is that once the credit cards are reduced, many people do not close the accounts but continue to use the credit cards.
 They then start charging to the credit cards again.
 When this happens, the debtor is simply in a worse off position than before they took out the second mortgage on their home.

-Our Montgomery, Selma, and Central Alabama bankruptcy attorneys have seen that many people have high credit card balances not because they went on multiple shopping sprees, but because they lost their job or their hours were cut back or they were unable to work due to a medical emergency and had to live off the credit cards.
+Our Montgomery bankruptcy attorneys and our Selma bankruptcy attorneys have seen that many people have high credit card balances not because they went on multiple shopping sprees, but because they lost their job, or their hours were cut back, or they were unable to work due to a medical emergency and had to live off the credit cards.
 They use the credit cards to buy groceries, to buy school supplies for their children, or to keep their automobile in working order.
 If the client does not have significant assets which would prevent them from filing a Chapter 7 bankruptcy, then we would suggest that they look at a Chapter 7 to determine if this is the best option.
 This is always our starting point.
 If the client has significant or moderate assets, then we would always look at a Chapter 13.
 In a Chapter 13 debt consolidation plan, you may discharge all of the credit card debt; pay part of it; or pay all of it.
 Your income and your assets are factors to consider when calculating a Chapter 13 debt consolidation plan.

 The Sellers Law Firm is designated a debt relief agency by an Act of Congress and the President of the United States.
 We have proudly assisted people seeking relief under the U.S. Bankruptcy Code for four decades.